 In 1960, Charles Crichton was appointed Curate-in-Charge of St Vincent’s.
 Nearing retirement age, he was also the Diocesan Supernumerary and Hospital Chaplain.
 The burden of occupying all three positions may have contributed to his death five years later after which services in St Vincent’s were conducted by clergy from St Paul’s & St George’s, York Place.
 By this time the Sunday School had ceased to meet.

 In 1971, St Vincent’s ceased to be a church within the Diocese of Edinburgh.
 The building was sold to Lt Col. Robert Gayre of Gayre and Nigg.
 The proceeds were put by the Diocese to the Livingston Mission.
 Following this some alterations were made.
 The most notable were the blocking off of the north aisle to form a chapter house for the Order and the insertion of a wondrous display of heraldic stained glass, all by A. Carrick Whalen.
 In 1987 Lt Col. Gayre disponed St Vincent’s to the Trustees of the Commandery of Lochore of the Military and Hospitaller Order of St Lazarus of Jerusalem to continue its use as its private chapel.

-An organ by William Townsend of 1872, originally built for the Earl of Aberdeen’s London house, rebuilt by Blackett and Howden in 1897 for Christ Church, Trinity,in North Edinburgh was installed in the gallery in 1982.
+An organ by Thomas Christopher Lewis of 1889, originally built for the Earl of Aberdeen’s London house, rebuilt by Eustace Ingram in 1897 for Christ Church, Trinity, in North Edinburgh, was installed in the gallery by Ronald L. Smith in 1981.
 The gallery itself was extended, the space below intended partly for use as a refectory by the Order.
 After the acquisition of the Chapel by the Commandery, St Vincent’s became the setting for its ceremonies – but continued also to be used for Episcopalian Sunday services, although now, as stipulated by the Commandery, according to the Scottish Liturgy of 1929.
 The chapel’s already-established small choir remained in existence until the late 1980s when several of its members moved out of the area.

 Services were conducted by a succession of retired priests.
 The first was the Reverend Herbert Coles who, after serving a curacy at the Anglo-Catholic church of St Hilda’s, Hartlepool, and a year as a missionary in India, had come to the Edinburgh diocese as priest-in-charge of St Ninian’s, Comely Bank, in 1928 and had later worked as Diocesan Supernumerary and Hospital Chaplain, for two of these years in association with the Reverend Charles Crichton.